plrguez/fuse-od-source/Platform/readme.txt

     Nothing

     `Power`
-    Cancel and exit completely from menu to the emulator
+    Cancel and exit completely from any level of menu to the emulator

 #### Forms ####
 ---------------
 Some menu options open a form with options to mark or choose some option from a list.

-General, Media and Sound are some forms.
+=>¡¡The forms must be confirmed to persist the selected options!!

-=>¡¡The forms must be accepted to persist the selected options!!
+  To confirm them you must use the `A` or `Start` buttons.
-  To accept it you must use the `A` or `Start` buttons.
+  The `B`, `Select` or `Power` buttons cancel them and the changes are lost.

-  The `B`, `Select` or `Power` buttons cancel it and the changes are lost.
+Some examples of forms are General, Media and Sound.

 #### Virtual keyboard in menu ####
 ----------------------------------